[Updated April 2017]

-Luminosity masks is an incredibly powerful image editing tool in Photoshop.
-It allows you to make a selection specific to the area that you want in your image.
+Luminosity mask is an incredibly powerful image editing tool in Photoshop.
+It allows you to make a selection specific to the area you want in your image.

-This technique becomes even more versatile with the introduction of the new infinity masks recently.
+This technique becomes even more versatile with the introduction of the new infinity mask recently.

-If you’re relatively new to photography, the chances are:
+If you’re new to photography, you might be wondering:

-A good image post-processing is all about applying the right amount of adjustments in the right place.
+Well, a good image is about applying the right amount of adjustments in the right place.

 This is a long post (5290 words).
 If you’re in a rush, download the PDF and read it at your own leisure!